 Tall ships sway in the sea breeze and a sea-inspired menu is never too far from reach.
 And, in spite of its name, Charlestown is not a bustling metropolis but more of a quaint village.
 Complete with a pretty port, the village lies on the fringes of the brewery town of St Austell.
 In more recent years, Charlestown has been used often as a backdrop for the hit BBC Tv Series, Poldark.

 Pretty adorable and the kind of place you’d think might no longer exist, Mousehole truly is an off the beaten tourist track gem of Southern Cornwall.
 Nestled along the coastline somewhere between Porthcurno and Penzance, highlights of this fishing port include countless coffee spots, as well as oodles of history.
+During the winter months, the Mousehole Harbour Lights light up the village and beyond.

 After all, it was here in the 18th-century, where Dolly Pentreath, was alleged to be the last native speaker of the Cornish language.
 It was also here in the 16th-century that the Spanish, under the direction of a certain Carlos de Amequista nearly burnt the entire town to the ground.